oneloveipfs/ipfsVideoUploader/docs/Encoder.md

 * `h264_vaapi`: VAAPI abstraction API encoder.
 Linux only.
 * `h264_omx`: Raspberry Pi encoder.

 Leave this value blank to disable built-in encoder.
+Replace `264` with `265` to use H.265 encoder instead.

 ## `quality`